Artificial Barriers for stochastic differential equations and for construction of boundary-preserving schemes: Artificial Barriers Euler--Peano

 The classical EP scheme for RSDEs is known to exhibit $L^{p}(\Omega)$-convergence of order $1/2$ (see, for example, \cite{SLOMINSKI1994197}).
 The goal in this section is to show that this is also true for the ABEP scheme for the RSDE in~\eqref{eq:RmodSDE} with an $L^{p}(\Omega)$-error constant that can be taken to be independent of $N$, and hence that the ABEP scheme satisfies Assumption~\ref{ass:BPRSDEscheme}.

-We would like to make an important remark before proceeding to defining the ABEP scheme.
+We would like to make an important remark before proceeding to the definition of the ABEP scheme.
 There are explicit expressions for the EP and ABEP schemes (see equation~\eqref{eq:ABEPexplicit} for the ABEP scheme).
-However, as the supremum and infimum in Definition~\ref{def:Gexplicit} and Definition~\ref{def:G0aExplicit} are over infinitely many time points, the EP and ABEP schemes are not (currently) implementable.
+However, as the supremum and infimum in Definition~\ref{def:Gexplicit} and Definition~\ref{def:G0aExplicit} are over infinitely many time points, the EP and ABEP schemes are not known to be implementable.
 In other words, as of now, the ABEP scheme is of more theoretical than practical use.
 We include the ABEP scheme as it may be used to construct other implementable schemes (for example, a modified version of the Euler scheme for RSDEs studied in \cite{MR1341164}).

 We now provide a step-by-step construction of the ABEP scheme.
 We refer the reader not familiar with RSDEs to equation~\eqref{eq:ABEPexplicit} for a representation of the ABEP scheme without any mentioning of RSDEs.
-Recall that the classical EM scheme for the SDE~\eqref{eq:SDEmain} is given by
+Recall that the classical EM scheme for the SDE in~\eqref{eq:SDEmain} is given by